Deploy with Terraform

 terraform init/applyto create the VM on Google cloud.

 Run the pipeline and see your deployment succeed.

 Note that in a production pipeline you should also handle the Terraform state in a proper manner.
 The example provided is using a file for state storage which is not appropriate when using Terraform in a team environment.

 You can easily use the same pipeline or a different one for pull requests.
 In this case replace the

 terraform apply command with

 terraform plan.
-Even better you can add an approval step to allows humans to inspect the pipeline first.
+Even better, you can add an approval step to allow humans to inspect the pipeline first.